Let’s talk about the “C” word.

 In recent months, many business leaders have heightened their focus on company culture, largely in reaction to challenges posed by business stakeholders, consumers, and members of the media to examine organizations’ mission, vision, values, and beliefs that are presumed to influence how they operate as a business.

-(For more on this particular trend, watch our recent Power Your Culture video on “Walk the Talk.”)
+For more on this particular trend, watch our recent video: Power Your Culture

-When business leaders attempt to address their own company culture, the challenge I have observed is that they fall short when defining its origin, meaning, and impact to their organization and the community-at-large.
-Most business leaders have resigned themselves to letting their company values -- like integrity, diversity, equity, inclusion, and others -- become tools for marketing instead of pillars to how they honestly behave and interact with internal and external stakeholders.
+When business leaders attempt to address their own company culture, the challenge I have observed is that they fall short when defining its origin, meaning, and impact on their organization and the community at large.
+Most business leaders have resigned themselves to letting their company values — like integrity, diversity, equity, inclusion, and others — become tools for marketing instead of pillars to how they honestly behave and interact with internal and external stakeholders.
 When these values become a means for public relations, they usually cease to connect with the company’s overarching operational growth and sustainability vision, creating serious issues down the line.

-The reality is, very few companies set out to be corrupt or knowingly employ unprincipled people.
-Furthermore, no company desires negative publicity as it relates to their business practices.
-Despite these good intentions, however, counter-intuitive and counter-productive behavior around culture persists, even at a time when organizational values statements and corporate social responsibility are at the forefront of many consumer, economic, and commercial discussions.
+The reality is very few companies knowingly employ unprincipled people or set out on a corrupt mission.
+No company desires negative publicity surrounding their business practices.
+Despite good intentions, however, counter-intuitive and counterproductive behavior around culture persists, even at a time when organizational values statements and corporate social responsibility are at the forefront of many consumer, economic, and commercial discussions.